Topics Blockchain

 Why is scalability important in blockchains?

 DeFi platforms depend upon quick transaction confirmations to execute trades, loans and other financial operations.
-Slow processing can lead to delays between a user’s request and the actual execution and expose users to risks, such as price slippage or failed transactions.
-These issues can cause frustration, loss of funds and missed opportunities, all of which discourage users from relying on blockchain-based financial services.
+Slow processing can lead to delays between a user’s request and the actual execution, and can expose users to risks, such as price slippage or failed transactions.
+Recent improvements in blockchain scalability have helped to address many of these issues that plagued earlier blockchain systems.

-Similarly, blockchain-based gaming demands fast, seamless interactions to keep players engaged.
-Games that experience lag or delayed responses tend to lose users quickly because the experience falls short of the real-time expectations set by traditional gaming platforms.
-Without scalability improvements, blockchain games will always struggle to compete with their Web 2.0 counterparts.
+Similar to DeFi, blockchain-based gaming demands fast, seamless interactions to keep players engaged.
+Games that experience lag or delayed responses tend to lose users quickly, because the experience falls short of the real-time expectations set by traditional gaming platforms.
+Recent improvements in blockchain scalability have also brought thousands of gaming titles to web3.
+On-chain games can now handle millions of microtransactions, such as level-ups and skin trades, thanks to modular architectures and parallel execution environments.

 High transaction fees